 Libraries: all Washington State community college libraries may request materials through the interlibrary loan process.

 Borrowers must present acceptable identification at the circulation desk to check out library materials.
 Student borrowers must also present acceptable identification to request an interlibrary loan or reserve a group study room.

-The acceptable identification for students of NSCC, SCCC, SSCC, and SVI is a current SCCD photo ID card.
+The acceptable identification for students of NSC, SCC, and SSC is a current SC photo ID card.
 State or federal issued photo identification (i.e., driver’s license, state identification card, passport) may be presented in lieu of the school ID.

 Students from other Washington State Community Colleges must show a WSCC student ID card AND provide a copy of their registration for the current quarter or a current quarter sticker.

 Patrons who are personally identified by Library staff assisting at the time of check-out only need to present their student/staff ID number.

 Individuals enrolled in Community Education courses fall outside of the category of student borrowers.